m-rizzato/Complex/README.md

 The class `MyComplex` has five methods, four of which overload the operators ![equation](https://latex.codecogs.com/gif.latex?&plus;%2C-%2C*%2C/) and the fifth one `.mod()` returns the module of the complex number.

-You can find a working example of the library usage in the python script **example_complex.py**.
+You can find a working example of the library in the python script **example_complex.py**.